slazav/cryoblocks/Readme.md

 ## Cryoblocks -- thermal flow calculator for cryogenic (and any other) systems

 The system is defined as a set of `blocks` and `links` with certain properties.
-Program read a command file with the following structure:
+Program reads a command file with the following structure:

 * Comments start with `#`.

 * Empty lines are skipped.

-* `block <name> <temperature> [parameters]` -- Define a block with a given name and startig temperature.
+* `block <name> <temperature> [parameters]` -- Define a block with a given name and starting temperature.

 * `link  <name> <block1> <block2> [parameters]` -- Define a named link which connects block1 and block2.